A Celebration of Monsters, Superheroes, and Villains in traveling museum exhibitions!

 SuperMonster市City! traveling exhibits are derived from co-founder David Barnhill’s private collection of an estimated 200,000 toys, posters, games, books, films, and more.
 Co-founder Stephen Rueff curates the objects in social and political contexts through reflective and informative texts, artist profiles, and commentary.
 Barnhill and Rueff bring new insights to America’s iconic mythical figures from America’s Golden Age of toys.

-2024 Exhibition Dates:
+2025 Exhibition Dates:

 Spies and Space: Toys of the Cold War Era is an exhibition reflects on how the drama and intrigue of real-world espionage, and the fascination with outer space, seeped into American and Russian popular culture during the Cold War Era.
 Follow the links below for more info!

-2024 Exhibition Dates:
+2025 Exhibition Dates:

 This exhibition explores how American monsters, superheroes, and villains impacted American culture from the 1960s to the 1990s and became iconic characters reflecting America’s changing values and social tensions.
-Through this unique display of hundreds of toys, posters, media, and text panels, this exhibition has been enjoyed by thousands of people in cultural institutions across the U.S. Follow the links below for more information!
+Through this unique display of hundreds of toys, posters, media, and text panels, this exhibition has been enjoyed by thousands of people in cultural institutions across the U.S.

 The St. Louis Public Library Director of Marketing and Events